 - Initialize: Load the resources for this element into the renderer.
 Should be used with care.
-It may affect renderer performance. - Cut: Cut a preset and paste it in another tab/column. - Copy: Copy a preset and paste it in another tab/column. - Remove: Remove the element from the Shortcuts Bar. - Rename: Rename the element. - Reload Scene (only for graphics): Makes the renderer reload the scene from the Graphics Hub. - Import graphics: Import graphics from the Graphic Hub directly into this group. - Reimport (only for graphics): Re-import the graphics from the Graphic Hub.
+It may affect renderer performance. - · Layer: Change the Viz Engine layer (BACK, MAIN, FRONT).
+See Layers - · Channel: Change the playout channel of the element - · Cut: Cut a preset and paste it in another tab/column. - · Copy: Copy a preset and paste it in another tab/column. - · Remove: Remove the element from the Shortcuts Bar. - · Rename: Rename the element. - Reload Scene (only for graphics): Makes the renderer reload the scene from the Graphics Hub. - · Import graphics: Import graphics from the Graphic Hub directly into this group. - Reimport (only for graphics): Re-import the graphics from the Graphic Hub.
 Does not affect the renderer.
 Useful if the scene designer has added or removed control fields.